karthikeya9900/BANK/Readme.md

 2. **Reading Data From a File and Re-Writting after Updating**

-- at programm start we are reading the data from the data file after updating exeguting all the operations update re writes user data in file
+- at programm start we are reading the data from the data file after updating executing all the operations update re writes user data in file

 3. **Error Handling**

-- handling the errors if there is occured while exegution
+- handling the errors if there is occured while execution

 4. **Maintaninig the Unique UserNames for User Logins**